In the Heart of the Storm

 Hermione didn't even seem to mind that they were sharing their summer trip with so many people.
-In fact she seemed to be constantly smiling.
+In fact, she seemed to be constantly smiling.
 Draco figured it had something to do with the fact that she had no known living family anymore, seeing as she had never been able to track down her parents after the war.
-As long as his Hermione was happy; he could be happy too.
+As long as Hermione was happy, he could be happy too.

-On the day of the wedding the house was in total chaos.
+On the day of the wedding, the house was in total chaos.
 There were flowers everywhere and everyone was running around half dressed and trying to make sure everything was together.
-Just before two (the wedding was set to begin at two thirty), an owl landed on Draco's windowsill.
+Just before two, an owl landed on Draco's windowsill.
 He had been watching the clouds roll by; hoping that the rain that was promised would either hold off or not fall at all.
 The owl was a deep brown with gold eyes and he hooted softly as Draco removed the letter from his leg.
 The owl stayed put, so Draco knew he was to send a reply to whoever sent him the letter.

 Glancing at the letter he was surprised to see the Hogwarts crest on the envelope.
 He quickly opening it and began to read...